Fitch Ratings

-Fitch Ratings, Inc. is an American credit rating agency.
+Fitch Ratings, Inc. is an American–British credit rating agency.
 It is one of the three nationally recognized statistical rating organizations (NRSRO) designated by the U.S. Securities and Exchange Commission and is considered as being one of the "Big Three credit rating agencies", along with Moody's and S&P Global Ratings.

 History

 Fitch Ratings is dual headquartered in New York and London.
 Hearst owns 100 percent of the company following its acquisition of an additional 20 percent for $2.8 billion on April 12, 2018.
 Hearst had owned 80 percent of the company after increasing its ownership stake by 30 percent on December 12, 2014, in a transaction valued at $1.965 billion.
 Hearst's previous equity interest was 80 percent following expansions on an original acquisition of 20 percent interest in 2006.

 Hearst had jointly owned Fitch with FIMALAC SA, which held 20 percent of the company until the 2018 transaction.
 Fitch Ratings and Fitch Solutions are part of the Fitch Group.

 The firm was founded by John Knowles Fitch on December 24, 1914, in New York City as the Fitch Publishing Company.
 In 1989, the company was acquired by a group including Robert Van Kampen.
 In 1997, Fitch was acquired by FIMALAC and was merged with London-based IBCA Limited, a FIMALAC subsidiary.
 In 2000, Fitch acquired both Chicago-based Duff & Phelps Credit Rating Co.
 (April) and Thomson Financial BankWatch (December).

 Fitch Ratings is the third largest NRSRO rating agency, covering a more limited share of the market than S&P and Moody's, though it has grown with acquisitions and frequently positions itself as a "tie-breaker" when the other two agencies have ratings similar, but not equal, in scale.

 In September 2011, Fitch Group announced the sale of Algorithmics (risk analytics software) to IBM for $387 million.

 In June 2022, Fitch Group acquired GeoQuant, an AI-driven data and technology company.